 - If the Medicare payment is greater than the UPMC Community HealthChoices fee schedule payment, the provider must accept the Medicare payment as payment in full.
-The participant would not be responsible for the amounts applied to a copayment, coinsurance or deductible by their Medicare plan. - If the Medicare payment is less than the UPMC Community HealthChoices fee schedule, UPMC Community HealthChoices will coordinate benefits and pay up to the UPMC Community HealthChoices fee schedule amount.
+Participants must not be held responsible for the amounts applied to a copayment, coinsurance, or deductible by their Medicare plan. - If the Medicare payment is less than the UPMC Community HealthChoices fee schedule, UPMC Community HealthChoices will coordinate benefits and pay the balance up to the UPMC Community HealthChoices fee schedule amount.
 The provider is required to accept the payment as payment in full.
-The Participant would not be liable for any copayment, coinsurance, or deductible applied by their Medicare plan. - UPMC Community HealthChoices does not pay copayments or cost-sharing for Medicare Part D prescriptions.
+Participants must not be held responsible for any copayment, coinsurance, or deductible applied by their Medicare plan. - UPMC Community HealthChoices does not pay copayments or cost-sharing for Medicare Part D prescriptions.